Table of Contents

 - try: The

-block encloses the code that may raise an exception. - except: The
+tryblock encloses the code that may raise an exception. - except: The

-block and specifies the actions to be taken if an exception occurs. - finally: The
+exceptblock follows thetryblock and specifies the actions to be taken if an exception occurs. - finally: The

-block, if present, is executed regardless of whether an exception is raised or not.
+finallyblock, if present, is executed regardless of whether an exception is raised or not.

 try-except

-block contains the code where you anticipate an error might occur.
-If an exception arises during the execution of the try
+In Python, the try-except statement is used to handle exceptions.
+The try block contains the code where you anticipate an error might occur.
+If an exception arises during the execution of the try block, the exception is caught and handled in the except block.

 Let’s consider an example where we want to divide two numbers provided by the user.
 We will use error handling to prevent the program from crashing if the user enters an invalid input (e.g., a non-numeric value or division by zero).